 Grande Portage Resources Ltd. (the "Company") was incorporated under the Business Corporations Act of British Columbia.
 The Company is an exploration-stage public company, whose principal business activities are the exploration for and development of natural resource properties, namely gold in Alaska.
-The Company's shares are listed for trading on the TSX Venture Exchange under the symbol GPG.
+The Company's shares are listed for trading on the TSX Venture Exchange under the symbol GPG, on the OTCQB (symbol: GPTRF), and on the Frankfurt exchange (symbol: GPB).

-The address of the Company's corporate office and principal place of business is #280 - 1090 West Georgia Street, Vancouver, British Columbia, V6E 3V7.
+The address of the Company's corporate office and principal place of business is #1050 - 1090 West Georgia Street, Vancouver, British Columbia, V6E 3V7.